Start: July 2016

 - YourCare Health Plan

-The learning collaborative is supporting selected health plans in delivering training to their provider sites and measuring progress using a continuous quality improvement framework.
-Findings will be broadly disseminated in a how-to guide for other health plans and their primary care providers.
+The learning collaborative supported selected health plans in delivering training to their provider sites and measuring progress using a continuous quality improvement framework.